-Applicants planning and conducting efficacy and crop safety trials should consider how the trial data will be collected, documented and prepared for presentation to the APVMA to support an application to register or vary a product.
+Applicants planning and conducting efficacy and safety trials should consider how the trial data will be collected, documented and prepared for presentation to the APVMA to support an application to register or vary a product.
 This guideline provides basic advice about the presentation of study reports that may be included in an efficacy dossier.
-You may use this advice and accompanying template, but are also free to use any alternative format.
-If you use an alternative format, you are responsible for ensuring that your template addresses all the features described below so that the report can be easily reviewed and understood by a reviewer.
+You may use this advice and accompanying template, but are also free to use any alternative format, as long as the report can be easily reviewed and understood by a reviewer.

 This guideline should be read in conjunction with other APVMA guidelines, including any relevant product-specific guidelines and the guidelines on preparing an efficacy dossier and experimental design and analysis.
 For example particular features of a trial such as sampling parameters and test protocols may be required to be included and reported for certain types of products.
 See ‘Demonstrating efficacy of pool and spa sanitisers’ for more information.